TrevisanGMW/hello-github/gt_tools_docs/README.md

 <br>Control: General name of the plugin.</p>

 <p><b>"Shelf Button" and "Auto Load" Buttons: </b>
-<br>Shelf Button: Creates a Shelf Button (under the current shelf)to load the plugin and give you feedback on its current state.
+<br>Shelf Button: Creates a Shelf Button (under the current shelf) to load the plugin and give you feedback on its current state.
-<br>Auto Load: Toggles the Auto Load function of the plugin.(same as "Auto Load" in the plugin manager)</p>
+<br>Auto Load: Toggles the Auto Load function of the plugin.<br>(same as "Auto Load" in the plugin manager)</p>

 <p><b>Custom Shelf Button: </b>
 <br>This script couldn't account for every heavy 3rd party plug-in.This shouldn't be an issue as you can manually add any plugin.